Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

 and check that the output distribution has the desired statistics.
 A similar trick can be used to sample from the distribution $(X, \textsf{PHP}_n(X))$ where $\textsf{PHP}_n$ is the Parity Halving Problem, a search problem introduced in \cite{watts2019exponential} which separates \QNCZ circuits from constant-depth classical circuits with unbounded fan-in.

 Indeed, in contrast to search problems, where lower bounds against constant-depth circuits have a long history~\cite{haastad1987computational,razborov1987lower,smolensky1987algebraic}, lower bounds for input-independent problems have only been developed recently.
 Particularly relevant to this paper is a breakthrough result of Viola~\cite{viola2012complexity} in which he gave the first example of a distribution that could not be sampled by constant-depth classical circuits with bounded fan-in, even up to additive error.
 (In a follow-up work~\cite{viola2014extractors}, Viola also gave a distribution that can not be sampled by constant-depth classical circuits with \textit{unbounded} fan-in.
-While this result is stronger, the techniques used in~\cite{viola2014extractors} are less immediately useful in the situation studied here).
+While this result is stronger, the techniques used in~\cite{viola2014extractors} are less natural in the situation studied here).

 A natural question is whether constant-depth quantum circuits can sample from distributions that classical circuits cannot.
-Indeed, the authors of~\cite{bravyi2018quantum} asked exactly this question: \begin{question}[From \cite{bravyi2018quantum}] Does there exist a family of quantum circuits $\{C_n\}_{n\in \NN}$ such that, for each $n\in \NN$, any constant-depth classical circuit with bounded fan-in (\NCZ) with access to uniformly random bits produces a distribution \emph{far} from the output distribution produced by $C_n$ run on the all-zero state? \end{question}

-In the question above we understand \emph{close} and \emph{far} in the sense of additive error (or total variation distance).
+Indeed, the authors of~\cite{bravyi2018quantum} asked exactly this question: \begin{question}[From \cite{bravyi2018quantum}] Does there exist a family of quantum circuits $\{C_n\}_{n\in \NN}$ such that, for each $n\in \NN$, any constant-depth classical circuit with bounded fan-in (\NCZ) with access to uniformly random bits produces a distribution \emph{far} from the output distribution produced by $C_n$ run on the all-zero state? \end{question} In the question above we understand \emph{close} and \emph{far} in the sense of additive error (or total variation distance).
 We quickly review the definition of this distance below.

 \begin{defn}[Total Variation Distance, $\TVD$] The Total Variation Distance (or Statistical Distance) between two distributions $D_1, D_2$ over $\{0,1\}^m$ is

 \end{defn}

 In the next section we discuss the main results of this paper, including a positive answer to \Cref{question:sampling_separation} when the number of random inputs given to the classical circuit is bounded.